Welcome! We’re having a Decluttering Party! Go here to read about how you can join!

 (I’ve learned the hard way, people.)

 How to Store Plastic Containers <– I’ve received quite a few emails about how this technique has rocked people’s world like it rocked mine!

 Cleaning Out the Fridge (another one)

 Kitchen Decluttering Projects with Videos

 New here?
 Well Howdy-doo?!
 (That’s Texan for “How do you do?”)
-Be sure to check out my decluttering page, my free printable checklists, my e-books (on sale this week!), my podcasts my explanation of why I don’t worry about being normal, and more about what you’ll find here at A Slob Comes Clean!
+Be sure to check out my decluttering page, my free printable checklists, my new book, my podcasts my explanation of why I don’t worry about being normal, and more about what you’ll find here at A Slob Comes Clean!